PRESIDENT | CEO

-Prior to joining, she ran her own automated data collection software solutions business and worked in international sales.
+Prior to joining, she ran her own software solutions business and worked in international sales.
 She has led prayer teams among UPGs and served in leadership roles at UK ministries, including the Salisbury Food Bank, Middle East Media, and Elam Ministries.

-Born and raised near Atlanta, she attended Emory University with two majors in Russian and International Studies.
+Born and raised near Atlanta, she attended Emory University with majors in Russian and International Studies.
 She is married to Rob, a British national, and lives in England.

 Fellow ESOL Bible class teacher in Atlanta, Helen Jean Parks, encouraged